-PTC is an organization of professionals providing neurodevelopmental, neuropsychological and psycho-educational testing services to children, adolescents and young adults.
+PTC specializes in child and adolescent neuropsychological testing, psycho-educational testing, and testing of social, emotional, behavioral, and personality functioning.
 Our test batteries and reports help uncover the underlying causes of academic underachievement such as ADHD, motor skills disorders, communication disorders, mood disorders, disruptive behavior disorders, pervasive developmental disorders, congenital learning disabilities (LD) with sensory information processing deficits, inadequate education or a combination of these factors.

 Neuropsychological and psycho-educational testing is not easily described in general statements.
 It varies depending on the client and the particular problems that the client brings.
 Psychologists create batteries of standardized tests to answer specific referral questions.
 A typical battery provides very specific data on a client's cognitive, neuropsychological and personality functioning.